pace-neutrons/Horace/documentation/smg/04_building_with_cmake.md

 #### PowerShell execution policy error

-If, when running the PowerShell script, an error such as the following is thrown:
+If, when running the PowerShell build script, an error such as the following is thrown:

 ```txt